LukeRT-UWA/Let-s-Talk-Tech/README.md

 ## Usage

 Users can view categories, articles, article content and comments without logging in.
-To create categories, articles and comments, please sign up/login using the relevant functionality
+To create categories, articles and comments, please sign up/login using the relevant functionality.

 ## License